noaione/yuusha-shoukan-ln/sources/v10/chapter1.md

 [...These fools... tormenting Kaito...
 I will kill them.]

 [No, no, I’m telling you, the attacker was already taken away long ago...
-I- Isis-san?!
+I-Isis-san?!
 Can you calm down for now...]

 [...I will turn him into ice... and break him into pieces... so that not a single piece of his flesh... would be left in this world.]